 One of the most celebrated eras in African-American literary history is the Harlem Renaissance, an explosion of creative forces that began in the mid-1920s and boomed throughout the 1930s and 1940s.
 And it should be noted that although the cultural phenomenon was centered primarily around the artistic pulse that was Harlem, New York, there were many branches extending to such cities as Chicago, St. Louis, Washington, D.C., and Philadelphia.

-Many of the names from that era are well-known to us: Jessie Redmon Fauset, Zora Neale Hurston, Countee Cullen, Jean Toomer, Langston Hughes, Richard Wright, and Claude Mckay.
+Many of the names from that era are well-known to us: Jesse Redmon Fauset, Zora Neale Hurston, Countee Cullen, Jean Toomer, Langston Hughes, Richard Wright, and Claude McKay.
 Even a quick perusal of works by 3 of the poets just mentioned.––Countee Cullen, Jean Toomer, and Langston Hughes-- would demonstrate the diverse nature of the poetic voice among black poets.
 And their differences are not only in personal style, but in such elements as theme, content, subject matter, rhythm, and structure.

 When reading, for example, the works or Countee Cullen, one encounters a mind more concerned with the classic Greek concepts of such themes as truth and beauty.
 In the works of Langston Hughes, the concern is not only for afrocentric folk wisdom and humor, but also for the many musical sound patterns inherent in black speech.
 And Hughes, as a matter of fact, was so intent on capturing these patterns in his poetry that he traveled throughout the country largely to participate in conversation with different African Americans and record their language and stories.
 One such place was on the docks of our very own Savannah River, where he met with longshoremen and probably worked a day or 2 to earn some pocket money for the road.

 (post continues below)